EmilyWebber/ML-Programing-Assignments/PA-02/README.md

 # Contents Description

-summary.py - used to generate summary statistics and graphs
+summary.py - Generates summary statistics, graphs, and files.

-transform_means.py - used to impute missing data
+transform_means.py - Imputes missing data into csv file.

-features.py - used to make initial assesments of features and how we might alter them
+features.py - Generates graphs of features: scatter plots and comparisons of each with the target class.

+model.py - Builds one or more classifiers